← Back to Learning Hub

 Why citations and references need to match

-Cited in the text but missing from the reference list
+Cited, but missing from the list

 Research confidence can develop through supported practice (Ahmed, 2021).